 What is Predictive Analytics?

-Predictive analytics is the utilization of data, statistical models and machine learning capabilities in order to pinpoint the probability of future results based on historical, demographic, and other behavioral data.
+Predictive analytics is the utilization of data, statistical models, and machine learning to determine the probability of future outcomes.
+Marketers using Predictive Analytics typically derive forecasts based on historical, demographic, and other behavioral data.

 Through careful examination of what has happened in the past, you can determine the greatest likelihood of what outcomes to expect down the road – and act accordingly.
 This maximizes the power of your data assets and puts your business in the best position to succeed.

-This guide will describe the benefits of predictive analytics (when properly utilized), and show why its role in marketing is important.
+This guide will describe the benefits of predictive analytics (when properly utilized), and the power of Predictive Analytics for Marketing Automation.
 We will also break down the collaborative connection between analytics and automation, and offer insight on how artificial intelligence (AI) will continue to evolve these techniques in the years to come.

 What is the Predictive Process?